 The EPA issued an Interim Registration Review Decision in January 2020 with updated information about its position on glyphosate, continuing to hold the position that glyphosate is unlikely to cause cancer.
-In June 2022, the Ninth Circuit Court of Appeals rejected EPA’s decision that glyphosate likely poses no “unreasonable risk” to the environment and human health.
+In June 2022, the Ninth Circuit Court of Appeals rejected EPA’s decision.
 EPA withdrew its interim decision in September 2022 and the agency will start over in its review.

 In June 2021, the European Union’s (EU) Assessment Group on Glyphosate (AGG) issued an 11,000-page draft report concluding that glyphosate is safe when used as directed and does not cause cancer.
-The finding is based in part on a dossier of roughly 1, 500 studies submitted to European regulators by the “Glyphosate Renewal Group (GRG),” a collection of companies that includes Monsanto owner Bayer AG.
+The finding is based in part on a dossier of roughly 1,500 studies submitted to European regulators by the “Glyphosate Renewal Group (GRG),” a collection of companies that includes Monsanto owner Bayer AG.
 The companies are seeking the renewal of the EU authorization of glyphosate.
-Current authorization in Europe expires in December 2022.
-The companies say they also gave regulators a “literature review” of around 12,000 published scientific articles on glyphosate.
+Current authorization in Europe expires in 2023.

 WHO/FAO Joint Meeting on Pesticide Residues determined in 2016 that glyphosate was unlikely to pose a carcinogenic risk to humans from exposure through the diet, but this finding was tarnished by conflict of interest concerns after it came to light that the chair and co-chair of the group also held leadership positions with the International Life Sciences Institute, a group funded in part by Monsanto and one of its lobbying organizations.